 That's when I dropped the bedroom eyes and switched to a normal voice.
 "Oh well I could see not being interested didn't matter to you when you were hitting on her, so I just thought that's how you rolled."

 (Of course later, I thought of a dozen cleverer things I could have said, but, I'm going for honesty here.
 I was tripping over my own words due to the adrenaline dump.
 My voice was probably shaking too, and I'm guessing the line above was more shouted than said with even, level, movie-caliber cool.
 I am in no way a badass.)

 But whatever I said, or however I said it, it did the trick.
 I don't know if he "got it."
 I don't know if he just thought better of committing assault in front of the BART cameras.
 I don't know if he just didn't want to escalate past bravado.
 But whatever went through his head, he turned back in his seat, sat back (away from her) and muttered "asshole."
 And that turned out to be this story's climax.

 What I do know--and this made almost getting my clock cleaned worth it--was that the denouement was quite nice.
 She mouthed the words "thank you" to me as she stepped out the door of the Rockridge station.

-I don't want to steer too close to the idea that no one but a writer could ever do what I did because that's obviously not true.
-Many others could and more men should.
+Obviously better bystanders than writers intervene every day; I'm trying hard to write about writing not suggesting we've got an edge in the being-a-decent-human department.
+Many others could and more men in particular should.
 But what I do sort of think is that I was aware of that narrative because I am a writer.
-Others might get it for other reasons, but I got it because I am a writer.
 I knew the tropes and the cliches and the tired old lines.
 I was aware of how to create a role reversal in the "typical characters."
 I'm aware that most men don't know what it's like to be hit on by someone they're not interested in who won't take their hints.
-I look at things differently.
-I see the world from another angle.
+I look at things differently–tried to see the world from another angle.
 I think what would happen if we told this story from another point of view.
 And sometimes, a bystander willing to intervene can change a narrative completely.